martin-schaefer/k8s-showcase/README.md

 	kubectl port-forward es-cluster-0 9200:9200 --namespace=k8s-logging

-Then open http://localhost:9200 in your browser and you should see a reponse like:
+Then open <http://localhost:9200/_cluster/state?pretty> in your browser and you should see a response like:

 	{
 	  "name" : "es-cluster-0",